Henokdebesay/api/README.md

 ## Credits

-This project was created by [Your Name].
-Special thanks to the creators of the JokeAPI for providing the joke data.
+This project was created by [Henok Debesay].

 ## License